When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Considering that Hotspot Shield has been on the market for a while now, we expect to see a full feature set.
 However, that’s not the case.
 Here’s what you can expect from this VPN.

-• DNS and IPv6 Leak Protection: Hotspot Shield protects your online privacy by hiding your DNS requests.
+- DNS Leak Protection: Hotspot Shield protects your online privacy by hiding your DNS requests.
 But this feature is only available on desktop and mobile apps.
 If you use the browser extensions, your DNS and WebRTC data might still be exposed.
 Another issue is that Hotspot Shield doesn't handle IPv6 traffic.
 This means your ISP could see your personal information if you have an IPv6 address.
 To avoid this, you can disable IPv6 on your device.

-• Ad and Malware blocker: When it comes to ad-blocking and protecting users against malware, Hotspot Shield can provide some protection.
+- Ad and Malware Blocker: When it comes to ad-blocking and protecting users against malware, Hotspot Shield can provide some protection.
 The VPN service relies on a database of potentially malicious websites and warns you if you try to access any of them.
 This means that Hotspot Shield doesn't actively block ads or malware but can still warn you before getting into dodgy situations.

-• Unlimited Server Switches and Bandwidth: With Hotspot Shield VPN, you can browse, stream, and download without any limits.
-You can enjoy unlimited access to any server you want, and in any location you choose.
+- Unlimited Server Switches and Bandwidth: With Hotspot Shield VPN, you can browse, stream, and download without any limits.
+You can enjoy unlimited access to any server you want and in any location you choose.
 You don’t have to worry about paying extra fees or facing limitations on your server switches.
 Also, you can use as much data as you want without any throttling.

 Server Count & Infrastructure